Appendix E. Securing Red Hat Virtualization

 - You should be proficient in your organization’s security standards and practices.
 If possible, consult with your organization’s Security Officer.

-- Consult the Red Hat Enterprise Linux Security Guide before deploying RHEL-based hypervisors.
+- Consult the Red Hat Enterprise Linux Security Guide before deploying RHEL hosts.

 E.1.
 DISA STIG for Red Hat Linux 7